Green air travel is really a myth - just because every form of mechanised travel has a carbon cost and so has an effect upon the planetary climate.

 The cost of fuel is tending to rise relative to other prices with time.
 This is largely because oil is becoming ever harder to extract.
 Many people fear that within the next twenty years or so fuel prices worldwide will skyrocket as accessible oil deposits decline.
 Already, oil companies are using the limits of technology to extract oil which a couple of decades ago would not have been worth the cost of extraction.

 We have recently witnessed some of the environmental impacts of such desperate measures to obtain oil.
-The recent massive spill in the Gulf of Mexico was perhaps the most high profile example.
+The 2010 massive spill in the Gulf of Mexico was perhaps the most high profile example.
 A long, slow environmental disaster is also unfolding in Canada as oil companies fight to extract oil from the tar sands of Alberta.
 People are displaced, watercourses are poisoned and wild species are threatened by starvation.

 Air travel continues to be popular, with passenger numbers increasing almost every year.
 Holidays, business trips and family visits are all major reasons for people’s perceived need to travel by air.